 One of the Anunnaki, Ninazu can readily lean upon the rest of his pantheon for assistance should he but ask.
 He is the creator and breeder of the mushkhusshu, after all, serpentine creatures that the leaders of the Anunnaki often utilize as a symbol of authority.

 Furthermore, he is a member of Ereshkigal's court in Irkalla, one of the strongholds of his pantheon, and is thus rather highly regarded.
-The underworld deities in particular will often leap to assist Ninazu if asked to, in order to improve their own station.
+The underworld deities in particular will often leap to assist Ninazu if asked to, to improve their own station.

 Majesty, with a secondary calling of Mentor: whether he's training his mushkhusshu to serve the leaders of the Anunnaki, or himself serving in the court of Irkalla, Ninazu strives to serve as a good example to those subject to his authority.